 The most mature approach today to integrate III-Vs on Si is the heterogeneous integration.
 III-V heterostructures are first grown on their native substrates before being bonded as individual dies or as a whole wafer onto the Si platform.
 Still, on a longer term large scale integration of photonic circuits will more surely rely on the direct epitaxial growth of III-Vs on Si, i.e. the monolithic integration of optoelectronic devices on silicon as put forward on the road map of all electronics majors.

-NanoMIR is active in the two approaches, heterogeneous and monolithic integration, with more effort however toward monolithic integration.
+In the last decade, nanoMIR has been active in the two approaches, heterogeneous and monolithic integration, with recent effort toward monolithic integration.